 Decarboxylation is the process of converting THCA and CBDA — the naturally occurring acid forms of cannabinoids — into their active forms (THC and CBD) through controlled heat.
 Without this step, your edibles will have little to no psychoactive or therapeutic effect.

 This is the single most important step in making any cannabis edible.
 Raw cannabis contains cannabinoid acids that must be thermally activated before they become bioavailable when eaten.
 Smoking or vaping accomplishes this instantly, but edibles require a separate decarb step before infusion into a carrier like butter, coconut oil, or alcohol for tinctures.
+Skipping the oven entirely?
+The 60-second machine finder picks an all-in-one decarb-plus-infuse device based on your batch size.

 Why this matters